Yelp/paasta/docs/source/yelpsoa_configs.rst

   * ``mem``: See the `marathon-[clustername].yaml`_ section for details

   * ``bounce_method``: Controls what happens to the old version(s) of a job when a new version is deployed.
-Options are ``graceful`` to disable the old version but allow it to finish its current run, or ``brutal`` to disable the old version and immediately kill any running tasks it has.
+Currently the only option is ``graceful``, which disable the old versions but allows them to finish their current run.
     If unspecified, defaults to ``graceful``.

   * ``monitoring``: See the `marathon-[clustername].yaml`_ section for details